steemfans/steemeditor/README.md

 php artisan serve
 ```

-# How to develope frontend
+# How to develop frontend

 * install dependences